jheinnic/sp-codetest/README.md

 ###Spring 4.0.0

 The password validation component depends on Spring Core and Context packages from the 4.0.0 release.
-Artifacts are provided to enable reuse either through declarative XML-file configuration or imperative-style Java @Configuration beans.
+Artifacts are provided to enable reuse either through declarative XML-file configuration or imperative-style Java `@Configuration` annotated service beans.

 ###Jackson 2.1